ssddanbrown/inlets/docs/vps.md

 > Note: wss indicates to use port 443 for TLS.

-You now have a secure TLS link between your client(s) and your server on the exit node and for your site to serve traffic over.
+You now have a secure TLS link between your client(s) and your server on the exit server and for your site to serve traffic over.

 ## Where can I get a cheap / free domain-name?